 MEDICARE PART D

 Medicare Part D is the Medicare prescription drug benefit.
 Effective January 1, 2013, Empire Plan prescription drug coverage for Medicare-primary enrollees and dependents is provided under Empire Plan Medicare Rx, a Medicare Part D Prescription Drug Plan with expanded coverage designed especially for NYSHIP.
-Empire Plan enrollees and dependents are automatically enrolled in Empire Plan Medicare Rx upon becoming Medicare-primary.
+Empire Plan enrollees and their covered dependents are automatically enrolled in Empire Plan Medicare Rx upon becoming Medicare-primary.
 If you are enrolled in a NYSHIP Medicare Advantage HMO, the HMO provides your Medicare Part D prescription drug coverage.